AviatrixSystems/Docs/HowTos/security_bulletin_faq.rst

 How does Aviatrix handle security patch?
 --------------------------------------------------------------------------------------------
-Security patch resolves software vulnerabilities and will be patched to the compatible software versions as stated in the release notes.
+A security patch resolves software vulnerabilities and will be applied to the compatible software versions as stated in the release notes.
 When a patch is released, there will be a field notice to Aviatrix Controller via email.
-In addition, customer can send an email to securityalerts@aviatrix.com with a subject Subscribe, to subscribe to our customer mailing list.

 How do I stay up to date with the latest security vulnerabilities?
 --------------------------------------------------------------------------------------------